aave/aip/content/aips/AIP-Ampl_interest_rate.md

 ## Rationale

-A higher cap of the borrow interest rate will allow the marketplace to more easily find equilibrium.
+A higher cap of the borrow interest rate will allow the marketplace to have a more sustainable equilibrium.

-Since this will result in overall higher fees coming into the system, in tandem we also suggest lowering the reserve factor from 20% to 10% to share more of the revenue with suppliers.
-This would be submitted as a separate AIP to decouple these decisions.
+Since this will result in overall higher fees coming into the system, in tandem we also suggest lowering the reserve factor from 20% to 10% to incentivize more depositors.
+This would be submitted as a separate AIP to decouple these two decisions.

 We believe a nonlinear interest curve is healthiest long-term and could likely be used by many other assets as well, however this work can be discussed more in the future.